kangzheng1999/PRNet/README.md

 You can follow the provided example scirpts in `./dump_match` to generate dataset for your own local feature or data.

 ## Acknowledgement
-This code is borrowed from [OANet](https://github.com/zjhthu/OANet) and [CLNet](https://github.com/sailor-z/CLNet).
-If using the part of code related to data generation, testing and evaluation, please cite these papers.
+This code is borrowed from [ConvMatch](https://github.com/krbangzi/ConvMatch)  If using the part of code related to data generation, testing and evaluation, please cite these papers.

 ```
 @inproceedings{zhang2019learning,